 Professional Development for local educators

 Scratch is a programming language that makes it easy to create interactive art, stories, simulations, and games—and to share those creations online.
 ScratchEd and ScratchEd Meetups were designed by a team at the Harvard Graduate School of Education, led by Associate Professor Karen Brennan, and have now spread to various locations across the United States.
 Harvard's Public School Partnerships team convenes meetups throughout the year to support Scratch educators.

 The Harvard Out-of-School Time Learning Community (OSTLC) provides Allston-Brighton and Cambridge out-of-school time educators with information, promising practices, and tools to support their work in engaging families.
 Through a series of workshops, attendees learn about research on the relationship between family engagement and improved organizational and student outcomes from birth through high school.

 Mind Matters: Families make a difference

 Mind Matters uses cutting-edge research on early child development to equip families with practical skills and understanding related to the growth of the whole child.
-With a particular focus on children ages three to eight, this program provides families with the resources to support their children emotionally, socially, and academically.
+With a particular focus on children ages 3 to 8, this program provides families with the resources to support their children emotionally, socially, and academically.
 Mind Matters is currently offered to families in Cambridge and Boston.

 Supporting Lifelong Learning

-A faculty-driven and university-wide effort, HarvardX aims to be collaborative and representational of Harvard’s academic diversity, showcasing the highest quality offerings of the University to learners everywhere.
+A faculty-driven and University-wide effort, HarvardX aims to be collaborative and representational of Harvard’s academic diversity, showcasing the highest-quality offerings of the University to learners everywhere.
 HarvardX provides a form of learning that is useful, transformative, and available for learners at every stage in life.
-It consists of online courses in a variety of subjects that can be audited for free.
+It consists of a variety of online courses that can be audited for free.
 Students can choose to receive a verified certificate for a small fee.